pnkfelix/pnkfx-blog/source/_posts/2013-01-29-implicit-versus-explicit-finalization.markdown

 ----------

 I am not saying this is easy, and I am not saying that the systems I am referencing get everything right either.
-But implcit finalizers, even those invoked from a system-managed asynchronous thread, are not the only answer.
+But implicit finalizers, even those invoked from a system-managed asynchronous thread, are not the only answer.

 Perhaps my pithy summary is that: Implicit finalizers are indeed inherently